mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 most designs, a compromised AS is a serious matter, as the AS can serve incorrect or attacker-provided identities to clients.

-- The attacker can link an identity to a credential.
+- The attacker can link an identity to a credential

-- The attacker can generate new credentials.
+- The attacker can generate new credentials

-- The attacker can sign new credentials.
+- The attacker can sign new credentials

-- The attacker can publish or distribute credentials.
+- The attacker can publish or distribute credentials

 An attacker that can generate or sign new credentials may or may not have access to the underlying cryptographic material necessary to perform such